wychosenone/LotteryApp/README.md

 As a user, i want to be able to add my own numbers or random numbers to simulator.
 As a user, i want to be able to save my to do list to file.
 As a user, i want to be able to open my file any time when program runs.
+If you get into the ui package, you will see there is a class called JackPOtKingGUI, run it and it will display a menu.
+On the menu, there are different functions.
+There are two functions (prediction and viewStat) that require input which you can just type 7 different number below 50 spaced by 1 blank.
+The loadHistory does not come with a new window because the data has already been loaded there.